Nelson, David, Academy Principal

 Cultivating a positive, healthy school culture and climate where students and staff thrive is her passion and expertise.
 She believes in guiding and empowering professional learning teams by growing their collective efficacy or collective belief that as a team, they can provide a rigorous, meaningful learning experience for all students.
 She also believes that when the adults in the building are connected and high functioning, so are the students.
 As a principal at both the elementary and middle school level, she has had the privilege of developing thriving school cultures supported by a professional learning community framework.

 Dr. Gallozzi and her husband enjoy traveling, exploring new places, scuba diving, and spending time with their family.

-During this time, her professional growth included online certification classes focused on Dyslexia through Buffalo State University of New York (2010), participated in AERO International training for mathematics and social studies standards (2011), took part in the European Council of International Schools (ECIS) conferences –the first in Athens, Greece (2012) and presented in Zurich, Switzerland (2015).
+During this time, her professional growth included taking online certification classes focused on Dyslexia through Buffalo State University of New York (2010), participating in AERO International training for mathematics and social studies standards (2011), taking part in the European Council of International Schools (ECIS) conferences –the first in Athens, Greece (2012) and presented in Zuric, Switzerland (2015).
 In addition to this, she presented at the 9th Annual Learning Difference Conference to showcase an ACS Athens Elementary School initiative program she and Ms. Stavi Dimas created for second grade, called "iteach2!.”
-In April 2016 she had the privilege of presenting alongside Dr. Andreas Tsokos, the Academy Mathematics educator and Division Chair of Mathematics & Technology, at the ACS Athens Colloquium, in order to demonstrate how Conceptual Mathematics builds computational accuracy.
+In April 2016, she had the privilege of presenting alongside Dr. Andreas Tsokos, previously the Academy Science Teacher and Division Chair of Science / Mathematics & Technology, at the ACS Athens Colloquium, in order to demonstrate how Conceptual Mathematics builds computational accuracy.